 The tree was across the trail in Rivas Canyon.
 Not unlike the fallen oak on Rocky Peak, Southern California’s multi-year drought likely weakened the eucalyptus, making it susceptible to other pests.

 The Rivas Canyon Trail connects Will Rogers State Park to Temescal Canyon.
 Today (and last weekend) I ran it as part of a long loop from the “End of Reseda” at Marvin Braude Mulholland Gateway Park.

 Some related posts: Will Rogers – Temescal Loop, Will Rogers Western Ranch House, Downtown Los Angeles and San Jacinto Peak

-Images taken on trail runs, and other adventures, in the Open Space and Wilderness areas of California, and beyond.
+Photography and inspiration from running and other adventures in the Open Space and Wilderness areas of California, and beyond.
 All content, including photography, is Copyright © 2006-2021 Gary Valle.
 All Rights Reserved.